Q&A with Dr. David Shapiro, Accreditation Surveyor

 Privacy

-There’s the confidentiality of patient medical records but, also, their physical privacy when they’re within your facility.
-How do you handle the fact that many times patients are very close to each other in terms of treatment areas?
+There’s the confidentiality of patient medical records but also their physical privacy when they’re within your facility.
+How do you handle the fact that patients are often very close to each other in terms of treatment areas?
 You really want to make sure that you’ve been able to accommodate as high a level of privacy as you can.

 Credentialing and Privileging

-A surveyor is going to not only look at documents, but also observe.
-We’re really looking to see, are these patients being taken care of?
-And also, do you have that documentation to support that?
+A surveyor is going to not only look at documents but also observe.
+We’re really looking to see if patients are being taken care of.
+And also, do you have the documentation to support that?

-When you’re talking about infection prevention, one thing that is probably going to weigh pretty heavily against you getting accredited is seeing someone misusing syringes, needles, or multi-dose viles.
+When you’re talking about infection prevention, one thing that is probably going to weigh pretty heavily against you getting accredited is seeing someone misusing syringes, needles, or multi-dose vials.

-As a surveyor, we really want to look at your policies and procedures and make sure that they are:
+As a surveyor, I really want to look at your policies and procedures and make sure that they are:

 - Specific to your facility